 14. Look for a Cleanroom with Extensive Plans and Instructions

 The performance of your cleanroom hinges a great deal on the quality of your assembly.
 Look for a company that supplies approval drawings with layout and elevations, and also shows the HEPA and lighting layout.
 Look for a manufacturer that supplies installation drawings with every panel marked with a letter or number that corresponds to the panel or part on the drawing.
-For large cleanrooms and critical applications you might need to consider a specialty contractor knowledgeable in cleanroom construction.
+For large clean rooms and critical applications, you might need to consult a specialty cleanroom contractor knowledgeable in cleanroom application, design, and construction.